 - Principal rules of writing titles for blog posts

-- How online marketing experts write header tags (H1-H3) for SEO
+- How online marketing experts write header tags (H1-H3)

 - Even Neil Patel and Bryan Harris forget (maybe even on purpose) about meta description

 - Fast advice: how to select and use keywords on the page for SEO